Know Yourself Know Your Money by Rachel Cruze

 • Anxious — Closed & Stressed

-• Might have felt to not ask questions
+• Might have felt discouraged from asking questions

 Calm Money Classrooms